ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 This is called `exhaustiveness checking`.

 However, with the `match` in `run_string` there's no way to know what the legal cases are, so exhaustiveness checking is not possible.

-In `unreachable_case`, the last `case` should be unreachable, but not all type checkers will treat this properly.

 ### Examples